puzonevan/cse135-ebanban.dev/README.md

 ## Github Auto Deploy Setup

 ## Summary of changes to HTML file in DevTools after compression
+The content encoding header of files have a value of gzip indicating compressed.

 ## Summary of removing 'server' header